Radon in your home significantly increases your family’s risk for developing lung cancer. Reducing this risk is easy:

 Test, Fix, Re-Test

-If you have tested your home and found elevated radon levels there are some simple things you may be able to do yourself to help reduce radon levels.
-Whether you attempt fixes yourself or hire someone else, be sure to conduct a follow-up test when the work is done to ensure your efforts have made the needed impact and reduced radon levels.
+If you have tested your home and found elevated radon levels there are some simple things you may be able to Do-It-Yourself (DIY) to help reduce radon levels.
+Whether you attempt fixes yourself or hire someone else, be sure to conduct a follow-up test when the work is done to ensure the efforts have made the needed impact and reduced radon levels.

 Three simple things help reduce radon levels in your home: 1.
 Make it harder for radon to get in.
 Caulk and seal cracks in your basement, foundation, and subfloor.
 2. Install a good vapor barrier in your crawl space.
 The goal is to have a gas-tight barrier between the inside of your home and the ground underneath.
-3. Make it easier for radon to go somewhere other than in to your house.
+3. Make it easier for radon to go somewhere other than into your house.
 Ensure foundation vent-blocking is clear and offers unobstructed venting for your home’s crawl space.
 Increase air exchange with the outside.
-A home’s radon levels will often test higher in winter when the home is being heated, and in summer when the home is being air conditioned.
-When temperatures are more mild windows are often open and radon gas cannot concentrate in the home like it can when the home is sealed.
+A home’s radon levels will often test higher when windows and doors are closed such as in winter when the home is being heated, or in summer when the home is being air conditioned.
+When temperatures are more mild and windows are open, radon gas cannot concentrate in the home like it can when the home is sealed.

 Elevated home radon levels can quickly be reduced by a radon mitigation system installed by a certified radon mitigation specialist.
 Like most any home feature a radon mitigation system can be installed much easier and at much less expense during a home’s construction.
 Radon-Resistant New Construction techniques can be used while a new house is being built to help ensure radon is kept outside of your home.